Learn cPanel

 Finally to delete a MySQL User, simply use the "Delete" link located in the "Actions" column.

 You will be redirected to a new page where you will be asked to confirm the user's deletion.
 Please bear in mind that there is no option to restore deleted MySQL users apart from simply recreating the user.
-If you wonder what the previous password for the user was, we strongly suggest checking for any scripts utilizing that username for MySQL Database authentication since most probably there you will be able to find the old password.
+If you wonder what the previous password for the user was, we strongly suggest checking for any scripts utilizing that username for MySQL Database authentication since, most probably, you will be able to find the old password there.

 ...